EimenOueslati/terraform-VM-example/README.md

 ## Flexibility choices:
-- **Use of variables:** On of the most obvious yet most powerful choices for flexibility is the use of variables.
+- **Use of variables:** One of the most obvious yet most powerful choices for flexibility is the use of variables.
 It allows the configuration to be tailored to the need of specific use cases as well as reduce repetition and redundancy.
 Most common use cases of variables are base names for resources, locations, and resource names.
 - **Use of modules:** The use modules allow the configuration to be more flexible in the sense that most modules, with some exceptions, are not strictly interdependent.
 - **Use of local variables:** The use of local variables provides a lot of convenience as it reduces redundancy and increases consistency as well as providing quality of life options such as removing the need to search the documentation for field values (access permission, storage account types, VM sizes etc) but provide a preset list for those values.
-- **Use of different resource group per module:** The use of a separate resource group per module offers mor granularity as resources can be created independently.
+- **Use of different resource group per module:** The use of a separate resource group per module offers more granularity as resources can be created independently.
 For example, if a team has the need for only a subset of the resources in the configuration, or a duplicate of a certain resource, it is easy to created single resources form the individual modules.
 - **Use of workspaces:** In the local variables the workspace name is set in the resource group.
-This will allow the same config files to be used in different workspaces which will ensure consistency when working in different environment like for example development, staging, and production environments.
+This will allow the same config files to be used in different workspaces which will ensure consistency when working in different environments like for example development, staging, and production environments.
 -
 ## Simplicity choices:
 - **Use of a single provider block:** The use of a single provider and backend block in the root module to avoid repeating the same information in every module.
 However, this might reduce flexible in the sense that if a single module is to be copied into a different folder to be used separately the provider and backend block must be manually copied in the main configuration file.